-Hitler argued that the German (he wrongly described them as the Aryan race) was superior to all others.
-Hitler was obsessed with 'racial purity'.
-He used the word 'Aryan' to describe his idea of a 'pure German race' or Herrenvolk.
+Adolf Hitler, the leader of the Nazi Party, argued that the Germans was superior to all other races.
+Hitler became obsessed with 'racial purity' and used the word 'Aryan' to describe his idea of a 'pure German race' or Herrenvolk.
 The 'Aryan race' had a duty to control the world.

 The Nazis believed that the Aryans had the most "pure blood" of all the people on earth.
 The ideal Aryan had pale skin, blond hair and blue eyes.

 Non-Aryans came to be seen as impure and even evil.
 Hitler believed that Aryan superiority was being threatened particularly by the Jews.
-But a league table of 'races' was created with the Aryans at the top and with Jews, Gypsies and black people at the bottom.
+Therefore, a hierarchy of 'races' was created with the Aryans at the top and with Jews, Gypsies and black people at the bottom.
 These 'inferior' people were seen as a threat to the purity and strength of the German nation.

 This vivid poster from the September 1930 Reichstag election summarizes Nazi ideology in a single image.
 A Nazi sword kills a snake, the blade passing through a red Star of David.
 The red words coming from the snake are: usury, Versailles, unemployment, war guilt lie, Marxism, Bolshevism, lies and betrayal, inflation, Locarno, Dawes Pact, Young Plan, corruption, Barmat, Kutistker, Sklarek [the last three Jews involved in major financial scandals], prostitution, terror, civil war.
 Source: www.calvin.edu